luiscuervo/SQL/README.md

 - [TSQL_course_udemy](https://github.com/luiscuervo/SQL/tree/main/TSQL_course_udemy): Learnings on Transact-SQL from the Udemy course "Master en SQL Server", by Mariano Puglisi

 ### Note
-all these scripts were created from SQL server.
-They may not work by themselves.
+All these scripts were writen on a SQL editor: Ninja dashboards for PSQL and SQL Server for TSQL.
+Therefore no statement terminators were written.